 8 |

-23 | 1921-05 | The Eyes of My Brother, Forever [24] 12,900 words |
+23 | 1921-05 | The Eyes of My Brother, Forever [23] 12,900 words aka : Virata, or The Eyes of the Undying Brother |

 Die Augen des ewigen Bruders.
-Eine Legende aka: Virata |
+Eine Legende aka : Virata : Die Augen des ewigen Bruders |

-mock legend | Introduced with quotes from the Hindu classic Bhagavad-Gita and beginning with the declaration: “This is the story of Virata that his people celebrated with the four names of the virtues…” the text recounts the various life-changing stages in the hero Virata’s career, from the moment, as the most renowned warrior of a mythical pre-Buddhist kingdom, he had led loyal forces on a daring and victorious nighttime attack on the headquarters of a rebel army, only to discover afterwards the dead body of his elder brother whom he had mistaken for an enemy during the struggle.
+mock legend | Introduced with quotes from the Hindu classic Bhagavad-Gita and beginning with the declaration : “This is the story of Virata that his people celebrated with the four names of the virtues…” the text recounts the various life-changing stages in the hero Virata’s career, from the moment, as the most renowned warrior of a mythical pre-Buddhist kingdom, he had led loyal forces on a daring and victorious nighttime attack on the headquarters of a rebel army, only to discover afterwards the dead body of his elder brother whom he had mistaken for an enemy during the struggle.
 The impact of the eyes of his dead brother staring at him led him to renounce the king’s offer to assume leadership over all his armed forces, declaring that he now realised that nothing could ever justify taking the life of another man and that he wanted henceforth to only serve the cause of natural justice.
 Whereupon the king appointed him as the foremost judge of the realm, until a man he had condemned to life imprisonment and whippings for having slaughtered a whole family pointed out to him that he was unworthy of condemning others to a punishment that he himself had never suffered and therefore could not understand.
 Renouncing his position of judge to deepen his understanding of the concept of justice, he thus embarks on a further series of transformations of his values and his occupations until the cycle is complete when the king one last time grants him his ultimate wish – that explains just why this hero who had been so famous in each of his previous life-stages was never chronicled in any of the historical chronicles and was finally utterly forgotten by humanity.

 9 |